0442/x11wm-testing/README.md

 # x11wm-testing
-Experimenting with how a simple X11 window manager can be made
+Experimenting with how a simple X11 window manager could be made